MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Nonprofit/nonProfitCore/Designation.md

 ms.author: leeclontz
 ---

-# Designation in Cloud for Nonprofit core data model
+# Designation in Microsoft for Nonprofit core data model

 An area to which funds may be allocated, including a GL-relevant accounting code.
 Designations are the way a donor instructs an organization about how their donation should be spent or earmarked.